 Night 3: Rifugio Agostini

 Another cozy hut along the traverse!
 It was also very quiet in comparison to the other two!
-Due to its location in the southern part of the Brenta Dolomites and with great access to many climbing routes it is favoured amongst the climbers.
+Due to its location in the southern part of the Brenta Dolomites and with great access to many climbing routes it is favored amongst the climbers.

-Rifugio Agostini's website is available in english and you can place your booking request through their contact page.
-During the opening season I would recommend calling directly.
+Rifugio Agostini’s website is available in English and you can place your booking request through their contact page.
+During the opening season, I would recommend calling directly.

 The hut belongs to the SAT club and offers discounts on accommodation to the alpine club members.